anttispitkanen/homepage-content/projects.md

+### UTA course calendar

+I study at University of Tampere and got tired of having to write my courses in my calendar by hand.
+So, using the University of Tampere open data API, I built an app that automates it.
+Now any student at UTA can copy the course URL from the official schedules, paste it in this app and click to create their own study calendar.

+<a href="https://utacoursecalendar.herokuapp.com/" target="_blank">Live</a>
+<a href="https://github.com/anttispitkanen/uta-course-calendar" target="_blank">Source</a>

 ### Y-bus

 A website that uses the Tampere open public transportation API to display current bus schedule information between the three universities in Tampere.